Alan-N-Pereira/Pizzetta/README.md

 # Pizzetta

-The Pizzetta is an online web app built for ordering pizza online.
-The Pizzetta application was built using Next.js, MongoDB & Redux.
-The Application contains homepage, ordering page and cart page.
-The new products can be added as admin.
-You can click on product to get info and then add it to cart to buy.
-Payment can be done using paypal api.
+Pizzetta is an e-commerce website for ordering pizza online, built using Next.js and Redux in the back-end and MongoDB as the database.
+Implemented features including a homepage, ordering page, and cart page, allowing users to view product information, add items to their cart, and make payments using the PayPal API.

 ## Getting Started